Aiminsun/honeypot/README.md

 </pre>

 ## Usage
-To use forward connection from router to the port using this program.
+Forward connection from router to the port using this program.

 ## Example
 I started the program on port 999 using :